🧬

 Common inquiries about the breed

-Yes, they are generally gentle and affectionate with children, though their herding instinct may cause them to nip at heels.
+Yes, they are generally gentle and affectionate with children, though their herding instinct may lead them to nip at heels during play.

-The average lifespan of a healthy Sheltie is between 12 and 15 years.
+The average lifespan of a healthy Shetland Sheepdog is typically between 12 and 15 years.

 View Official FCI Standard